CarolLuca/LegalNERo/README.md

 This folder contains all the data sets used for this project, including two programs for parsing the raw gold data sets.

 ## Stage 0
-This is a brief description of the stage 0 model as it follows:
+This is a brief description of the stage 0 model:
 ### Load the model, or create an empty model
 We can create an empty model and train it with our annotated dataset or we can use existing spacy model and re-train with our annotated data.